WhiteboxHub/Jira-codebase/Step_7.md

-# Step 7: Managing Epics and Stories
+# Step 8: Review and Adjust

-## 1. Track Epic Progress:
+## 1. Review Sprint/Backlog Regularly:
-- Track the overall progress of your Epic by viewing how many stories are completed.
+- Regularly assess the status of the sprint and backlog.
-- Use the **Epic Burndown Chart** (available in Scrum) to visualize the completion rate of stories over time.
+- Reprioritize stories as needed, or add new stories as your project progresses.

-## 2. Close Epic:
+## 2. Hold Retrospectives:
-- Once all user stories under the Epic are marked as **“Done”**, close the Epic by updating its status to **“Done”**.
+- If using Scrum, hold sprint retrospectives at the end of each sprint to reflect on what went well, what could be improved, and adjust the process accordingly.